tsherif/mercator-gl/README.md

         layout(location=0) in vec2 lngLatPosition;
         void main() {
             // mercator_gl_lngLatToClip function injected by injectMercatorGLSL().
-            // mercator_gl_lngLatToWorld and mercator_gl_worldToClip also available to do
+            // mercator_gl_lngLatToMercator and mercator_gl_mercatorToClip also available to do
             // projection in multiple steps.
             gl_Position = mercator_gl_lngLatToClip(position);
         }